dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_distr_chr_region_sh/Readme.md

 # SAMtools distributed count by region

-Documentation to create a distributed applet can be found on the [WIKI](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
+Documentation to create a distributed applet can be found on the [Developer Tutorials wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
 This readme will focus on the details of this example.

 ## Entry points